austinmao/reduxity/README.md

 *Using Zenject is highly recommended and encouraged*.
 A full tutorial on how to use Zenject is forthcoming since it is a bit heady at first.

+## Structure

+This project follows Redux conventions a la common React-redux practices.
+The data flow is uni-directional from:

+Observer => (Action Creator => Action || Action) => Reducer => State => Container => Component

+In slightly greater detail:

+1. An Observer subscribes to an event, then dispatches an Action Creator or Action to the Redux Store
+2. An Action Creator (which is used for async actions) can dispatch an Action
+3. The Redux Store routes Action to the proper Reducer
+4. The Reducer performs calculations using the previous state and new data, then returns a new State
+5. A Container subscribes to a state change, then passes data down to components
+6. Each component renders its view based on data passed to it

+The objects that will interact with GameObjects or Inputs are:

+### Observers
+Observers dispatch actions to the store.
+This is a slight deviation from Redux conventions in that Redux projects often have components themselves observe events (like OnClick).
+However, I have found that separating observers into their own classes promotes further decoupling.

+### Components
+"Dumb" views that are passed data and then render based on the data.
+Components do not actually read from the Store or State object.
+In the web world, this may be a button that says "Increment" or "Processing..." based on current state.

+NOTE: you will not always need a script for this if you are using Zenject to bind GameObjects (like UI.Button).
+These will then be the components if no view logic needs to be applied other than to just render data.

+### Containers
+"Smart" view controllers that connect to the Redux store, query for data, and then pass this to one or many components, which then render.
+Thus, you can think of containers as a collection of components where the container is the manager divvying up tasks.
+In the web world, this may be a form, button, and corresponding response text.
+In a game, this could be an avatar that would include components for his/her hair, eyes, etc.

+Information on Action Creators, Actions, and Reducers can be found at [Redux Docs](http://redux.js.org/docs).

 ## How to Use with Zenject